hkun74720-alt/HSTGNN/README.md

 ```

 ## Datasets
 The datasets can be download from STSGCN [https://github.com/Davidham3/STSGCN] and DCRNN [https://github.com/liyaguang/DCRNN].
-We proovide splited dataset and you can also download processed data from [here](https://pan.baidu.com/s/1R7rc_NENS3AEoPGq3MCNCg?pwd=q5eu).
+We provide splited dataset and you can also download processed data from [here](https://pan.baidu.com/s/1R7rc_NENS3AEoPGq3MCNCg?pwd=q5eu).

 ## Train Commands
 Run the following code to train the model.